 "How can you say that?
 All it has done is complicate things even more."
 Caroline sat up, pulling the silk sheet to her chest.
 She swept her hand in the air over the two of them.
 "This…this can't be.
 We can't happen."

-"I hate to disappoint you, but this most certainly can be and we will happen," Klaus growled, flaming fury in his eyes.
+"I hate to disappoint you, but this most certainly can and will happen," Klaus growled, flaming fury in his eyes.

 "Is that what this is about?"
 Relief softened his features.
 "Don't you understand that the girl from the past is you?
 I want you no matter what incarnation you are.
 We belong together.
-That is why we have been given a second chance."
+That is why we were given a second chance."

 Caroline couldn't believe that even if she wanted to, desperately even.
-Fairy tales of soul mates and forever love didn't exist anymore for her.
-She had experienced too much heartache and suffering and as things stood now there would be even more to come.
+Fairy tales of soul mates and forever love didn't exist for her anymore.
+She experienced too much heartache and suffering in her short life and as things stood now, there would be even more to come.
 Klaus would never give up Elena, and Damon would never give up his desire to see the hybrid staked.

 "What little time we had together has passed," Caroline replied with a soft sigh.
 "It's been centuries and I am with Tyler now."
 Tyler who was safe and comfortable, who willingly tortured himself and put her first.

 "You weren't with him last night when you were moaning and panting in my arms," Klaus bit out.